 If an informal complaint procedure with the Vice President for Diversity, Equity and Inclusion described above does not resolve the student's issue, they may initiate a formal grievance no later than 90 days from the precipitating event or action.
 For Bias or Diversity and Inclusion complaints, the formal grievance shall be addressed to the Program Director and emailed to grievance@fielding.edu or submitted by using the online grievance form.
 Regardless of format used, the submitted grievance must state the nature and time of the offending action and the person(s) involved in the action or failure to act.
-If the grievance involves the Program Director, the grievance should be addressed to the Provost.
+If the grievance involves the Program Director, the grievance should be addressed to the Dean.
+If the grievance involves the Dean, the grievance should be addressed to the Provost.